-Ms. Hrebenach interned with the United States Naval Academy in Annapolis, working with the athletic department as part of the development team.
-While at Naval Academy, Ms. Hrebenach enhanced donor relations through the Blue & Gold Membership by raising over $80,000 in membership donations and over $48,000 in ticket sales while conducting over 1,700 outbound calls within a 4-month span.
+Ms. Hrebenach interned with the United States Naval Academy in Annapolis, Maryland, working with the athletic department as part of the development team.
+While at the Naval Academy, Ms. Hrebenach enhanced donor relations through the Blue & Gold Membership by raising over $80,000 in membership donations and over $48,000 in ticket sales while conducting over 1,700 outbound calls within a 4-month time span.
 Ms. Hrebenach also facilitated mailings of membership information for current and potential donors, informed members of ticket and seat allocation for neutral and home site football games and assisted alongside the Fund for Athletic Excellence by helping coordinate the Head Coaches dinner and Annual Golf Classic.

 Kelsey Hrebenach attended the University of Maryland and graduated in May 2016 with a Bachelor of Arts degree in Communications.
 Ms. Hrebenach was a four-year varsity athlete as a member of the University of Maryland Volleyball team.